The government took our children – to force them to forget who they were

 Medicine Wheel Plaza: ($5,000) This area is where most people will meet and congregate when arriving at the site.
 The plaza will be paved in the colors of the four directions.
 While standing here visitors will feel a sense of awareness as they view the nearby memorial wall with the scaffolding towering over the distance.

 Memorial Wall: ($20,000) This wall gives visitors information regarding the memorial and the cultural and historical significance of the site.
 It will be at chest height to allow visitors to simultaneously view the memorial hill and the impact of the scaffolds.

 Cook Shack: ($150,000) Providing a meal after prayer is an essential component of a gathering.
 Providing food as both an offering to the ancestors and to nourish your community is an essential component of the Oceti Sakowin culture.
 As such a “cook shack” will be integrated into the covered shelter

 Center Sculpture ($100,000): Local artist Dale Lamphere will be commissioned to design and create a sculpture to serve as the centerpiece of the welcome area.
 It is intended to memorialize the families and lives lost to this tragedy by projecting hope and family healing moving forward.

-Inipi (Sweat Lodge)(4): ($35,000 each) One of the most important aspects of this memorial to the children of the Rapid City Indian Boarding School is to ensure the children know that we did not forget them.
+Inipi (Sweat Lodge)(4): ($2,500 each or $10,000 for all) One of the most important aspects of this memorial to the children of the Rapid City Indian Boarding School is to ensure the children know that we did not forget them.
 One of the most important ways to do that is to pray for them and near them.
 As such, a central aspect of this memorial is the incorporation of several inipis (sweat lodges) at the base of the hill to encourage prayer for our community, for our children, and for the children of the Rapid City Indian Boarding School.
 Inipis are one of the primary forms of purification and regular prayer for the oyate, the people of the Oceti Sakowin.